davidtchiu/davidtchiu.github.io/teaching/cs475/lab2/index.md

   } Point;
   ```

-  and now we can declare using `Point p;` and access its elements just like before: `p.xCoord` and `p.yCoord`.
+  and now we can declare new points simply using `Point p;` rather than `struct Point p;`

 ##### Part 1: Understanding Variables - Data Types

-A variable is a symbol that is associated with: (a) its data type and (b) its location in memory.
+Okay, now for  a change of pace.
+A variable is a symbol that is associated with: (a) a data type and (b) its address in memory.
 To understand pointers, we need to have a grasp on both.
 We'll start discussion with the former.
 Consider the following code snippet:

 ```c
 char letter = 'p';